idarkstudio/template-unity-ic/README.md

   globalProviderConfig: {
     whitelist: canisterIds,
     appName: "",
-    // host: "https://ecajd-kiaaa-aaaam-ab7jq-cai.icp0.io/",this would be mine
+    // host: "https://ecajd-kiaaa-aaaam-ab7jq-cai.icp0.io/", // this would be mine
-    host: "https://.icp0.io/",// put your id in the middle of "https://" and ".icp0"
+    host: "https://"YOUR_CANISTER_ID".icp0.io/",// put your id in the middle of "https://" and ".icp0"
     dev: false,
     autoConnect: false,
   },